alexander-wei/keras-autovc/README.md

 #### Audio demo
-Some examples of converted audio can be found at https://www.alexwei.net/keras-autovc-demo
+You can listen to some conversions at https://www.alexwei.net/keras-autovc-demo

 #### Current [x] and planned [ ] features